 Scotch Whisky and Irish Whiskey

 So what's the distinction between Irish Whiskey and Scotch Whiskeys?
-The main distinction between Scotch and Irish Whiskey is the distilling stage, which is done twice with Scotch Whiskey and three times for Irish Whiskey.
+Scotch and Irish Whiskey's main distinction is the distilling stage, which is done twice with Scotch Whiskey and three times with Irish Whiskey.

 Irish and Scotch Whiskey's

 While, Scotch Whiskey initially permits the barley to sprout, immediately after which it is dried.
 Irish Whiskey makes use of the raw and malted barley.
-In contrast, Scotch is entirely malted barley, mainly due to the fact there had been an extra tax on malt in Ireland.
+In contrast, Scotch is entirely malted barley, mainly because there had been an extra tax on malt in Ireland.

 Scotch barley is dried out with peat smoke, which creates that traditional aroma associated with Scotch Whiskey.
 Scotch is also cask aged for at least two years, Irish at the very least three years.